 More information about the two debris removal programs are available online on the Butte County Recovers Website at https://bit.ly/3esU0eY.

-Offering information about the debris removal process and answers to frequently asked questions.
+Offering information about the debris removal process and answers to frequently asked questions about the Government Debris Removal Program.
 Information includes a brief description of the process, what actions need to be taken, payment and insurance, and contracting.

 To read the FAQ, please visit https://bit.ly/3kZpR9J